facundovictor/full-js-project-init/README.md

 ### Scripts

 * Running the server: `npm run server`
+* Running the server in debug mode: `npm run debug`
 * Edit the API specifications: `npm run edit`  ( This will open the default browser with the swagger editor ).
 * Run the tests with real data: `npm run test`
 * Run the tests with Swagger mocked mode: `npm run test-mocked`